spring-projects/spring-data-examples/README.md

 * `sentinel` - Example for Redis Sentinel support.
 * `streams` - Example for [Redis Streams](https://redis.io/topics/streams-intro) support.

+Local Redis instances must be running to run the tests.

 ## Spring Data REST

 * `headers` - A sample showing the population of HTTP headers and the usage of them to perform conditional `GET` requests.